News from Our Journals

 Browse News by Journal

-View from the editor's desk: From code to credit
+View from the editor's desk | From code to credit

 Citing software packages is essential, but treating them as the origin rather than the implementation of ideas risks obscuring the intellectual history of methods.
 Read more from Oikos Editor-in-Chief Pedro Peres-Neto.

-Cover | From flames to patterns: What fuels the fire in savannas
+Cover | From Flames to Patterns: What Fuels the Fire in Savannas

-A study of Brazilian savannas shows that fuel traits—especially grass biomass—strongly shape fire behavior.
-Photo by Vinicius de Lima Dantas.
+A study of Brazilian savannas shows that fuel traits—especially grass biomass—strongly shape fire behavior, helping predict where fires are most likely to occur.
+Photo by Vínicus de Lima Dantas.

-View from the editor's desk: Where is double-blind review headed in the age of preprints?
+View from the editor's desk | Where is double-blind review headed in the age of preprints?

 Double-blind review may no longer be a shield, but it can still be a compass, according to Oikos Editor-in-Chief Pedro Peres-Neto.